 Contraindication: Preparation Through Hydration

-The most common safety concern when undergoing infrared sauna therapy is dehydration.
+The most common safety concern when undergoing any heat therapy, including infrared sauna therapy, is dehydration.
 It is necessary to understand that an enormous amount of water is lost through the detoxification protocol of profuse sweating.
-The penetrative rays of infrared light induces heavy sweating, if re-hydration does not occur properly, serious health ramifications can arise.
+The penetrative rays of infrared light induce heavy sweating, if rehydration does not occur properly, serious health ramifications can arise.

 Preparing the body for the transformational experience of an infrared sauna begins with proper hydration.
-Detoxification protocols, including infrared sauna sessions that require profuse sweating on behalf of the individual, demands legitimate hydration both before and after the sauna.
+Detoxification protocols, including infrared sauna sessions that induce profuse sweating, demand legitimate hydration before, during and after the sauna.

 Ideally, hydration should begin several days before taking an infrared sauna.
 Most people do not drink enough water today in general, if you decide to undergo even a single infrared sauna session, then consuming healthful water in high quantity is paramount.

 At least, three quarts of water a day should be consumed by someone engaged in regular sauna use.
-The infrared wavelengths, including near, mid and far all penetrate deeply into the initial epidermis of the skin causing the body’s temperature to rise from the inside out.
-While this method of heat therapy is far more effective in its detoxification protocol it also tends to cause dehydration easily if the individual is not properly hydrated before the session.
+The infrared wavelengths, including near, mid and far all penetrate deeply into the initial epidermis of the skin into the soft tissues of the body that cause internal temperature to rise.
+While infrared sauna therapy is a method of heat therapy that may be far more effective in its detoxification protocol, it also tends to cause dehydration if the individual is not properly hydrated before the session.

 It is important to drink the best possible water; tap water with a filter is acceptable.
 Water that has been purified through osmosis is not adequate to hydrate the body.
-Bottled spring water, mineral water, or tap water with a filter will hydrated the body adequately in preparation for taking the Neosauna.
+Bottled spring water, mineral water, or tap water with a filter, will hydrate the body adequately in preparation (6).

-The National Institute Of Health suggestions that pregnant women limit their use of any heat based therapies.
-Increasing the body’s temperature above 100 degrees has been known to augment rates of fetal complications.
-For this reason it is best to avoid infrared sauna therapy during pregnancy.
+The National Institute Of Health suggests that pregnant women limit their use of any heat-based therapies.
+Increasing the body’s temperature above 100 degrees has been known to potentially increase rates of fetal complications.
+For this reason, it is best to avoid infrared sauna therapy during pregnancy (7).

 If you are planning a pregnancy it is highly recommended by medical professionals that you undergo a committed infrared sauna therapy.
-Consistent infrared sauna therapy before pregnancy will prepare the body for heightened health during the pregnancy to create optimal circumstances for the fetus.
-After, pregnancy is initiated it is safer to refrain from infrared sauna use.
+Consistent infrared sauna therapy before pregnancy will prepare the body for heightened health during the pregnancy to create optimal circumstances for the fetus (8).
+Once pregnancy is initiated it is safer to refrain from infrared sauna use.